pqrs/checkrss/README.md

 Finds wether an item's Id is new (returns true) or not (false).

 It stores the last item Id in a file (lastrss.txt) to compare with in new checks.
 Directory must have write permissions (666) if you call it through your web browser.

-**NOTE: If you happen to arrive to this repo, please have in mind that CheckRSS is in early development stages**

 ## Samples